 - LBAT 2015 Student Video

-- Shanghai Cultural Site visits: Shanghai Museum, Yu Yuan Imperial Garden, Oriental Pearl Tower, Peking Opera Show, Acrobat Show, and Zhouzhuang town (may vary each year)
+- Shanghai Cultural Site Visits: Shanghai Museum, Yu Yuan Imperial Garden, Oriental Pearl Tower/Shanghai Center, Peking Opera Show, Acrobat Show, and Zhouzhuang town (may vary each year)

-- Business Site visits: Shanghai Volkswagen, Bao Steel Company (Baogang), Shanghai stock exchange, Shanghai International Financial Center, Shanghai Expo (may vary each year)
+- Business Site Visits: Shanghai Volkswagen, Bao Steel Company (Baogang), Hai'er, Hisense, Shanghai International Financial Center, Shanghai Expo (may vary each year)

-- Qingdao Fieldtrips: Qingdao (Tsingtao) Beer Museum, Laoshan Daoist Mtn, Hai'er Company, Navy Museum, German Governor’s Mansion & Cathedral, Qingdao Expo, and Badaguan Huashi Villa. (may vary by the year)
+- Qingdao Fieldtrips: Laoshan Daoist Mtn, Hai'er Company, Navy Museum, German Governor’s Mansion & Cathedral, Qingdao Expo, and Badaguan Huashi Villa. (may vary each year)